 This fence-sitting results in some contorted thinking.
 According to Prose – who even likens the Charlie Hebdo staff to neo-Nazis marching in Illinois – the unforgivable crime of being “white Europeans killed in their offices by Muslim extremists… feeds neatly into the cultural prejudices that have allowed our government to make so many disastrous mistakes in the Middle East” (she forgets that at least one of those gunned down was Muslim).

 This relativism suggests that writers should lie in bed all day, writing nothing, in case they offend someone.
-Furthermore, it’s immoral to do anything that might provoke Islamic terrorism, just in case this provokes a neo-con politician to invade Iraq again.
+Furthermore, it’s immoral to do anything that might provoke Islamic terrorism, just in case it also provokes a neo-con politician to invade Iraq again.

 Thank heavens there have been saner voices.
 Salman Rushdie – not someone who I always agree with – is quite right to call out such humbug.